stat545ubc-2023/Bog-Soil-Fluxes/App_for_A4/README.md

 2) Choose a specific date range for analysis.
 3) View time series plots for FCO2 and FCH4 in their respective tabs, displaying the flux pattern over the selected period.
 4) Examine detailed data in the 'Data Table' tab, which reflects your selections.
-5) Analyze mean and variance of flux values in the 'Statistical Analysis' tab.
+5) Analyze the mean and variance of flux values in the 'Statistical Analysis' tab.
 6) Download the filtered data set using the 'Download Data' button in the sidebar for further use or analysis.

 ## Details - Features for Old and New Version of Apps